Articles of special issue are free of charge for article processing.

 2Medical College of Wisconsin, Milwaukee, WI 53226, USA.

 Abstract: Genetic events have been increasingly found to play a pivotal role in the process of carcinogenesis in bone and soft tissue tumors.
 In recent years, numerous advances have been made in the characterization of some of the molecular alterations involved in the histogenesis of bone tumors.
-Such findings play a significant role for the diagnosis and characterization of such lesions.
+Such findings play a significant role in the diagnosis and characterization of such lesions.
 In addition to serving to confirm the diagnosis in difficult or equivocal cases, they may also have some bearing for the prognosis and management of these patients, particularly in this era of personalized medicine in which specific treatment plans can be devised with the use of targeted therapies.
 This review will explore the principal new findings in the field of molecular genetics of bone tumors and their current impact on the management of these patients.

 Type: Research Article